How to Help Teenagers Get More Sleep

 Be consistent with teenage sleeping habits

 “Consistency is really, really crucial in terms of building healthy sleep habits,” says Alison Baker, MD, a child and adolescent psychiatrist.
 That means it’s important for your teen to go to bed as close as possible to the same time every night, and get as close to 8 hours of sleep as possible.
-But it’s also important for him to stick to the same schedule—within reason—on the weekends.
+But it’s also important for them to stick to the same schedule — within reason — on the weekends.

 Screens off an hour before bed